guilhermeprokisch/see/README.md

 ## Known Issues

 As this is an alpha version, you may encounter bugs or incomplete features.
-Some known limitations include:

 ## License